Nebraska Sports Betting Laws

 The Nebraska State Constitution (Article III, Section 24) is the basis on what determines what forms of gambling are or is not legal in the state.
 Until 1934, all forms of gambling were not allowed.
 During that time, a constitutional amendment took place and pair-mutual horse racing was made legal.
 That was the very first expansion of gambling in Nebraska.
 Afterward, more constitutional amendments were enacted throughout the years.
 Eventually, all of the forms of gambling that are currently enjoyed in the Cornhusker State became legal thanks to constitutional amendments.
 That is one way that sports betting could become legal.
 Perhaps instead of having a vote on a bill, voters will petition for a constitutional amendment to allow sports betting to take place and they will get to vote on the issue.

 The Legality Of Sports Betting In Nebraska

 As sports betting is spreading all over the United States, Nebraska has sadly been left behind.
 Lawmakers have yet to introduce a bill that will allow land-based sportsbooks to be opened.
 That also means that there are no bills that will introduce state-licensed sportsbooks or regulated online wagering.
-That does not mean that online sports betting is illegal.
-Although there are several federal laws that make online sports wagering appear illegal, that just simply isn’t the case.
+That does not mean that you can’t bet on sports online.
+Although there are several federal laws that make online sports wagering appear to be consequential, that just simply isn’t the case.